gguuss/DietyOS/README.md

 * We are bored by normal people (NPCs)
 * We cluster and create groups of similar people and are very happy in our groups
 * We form cliques and have meetings of the minds (Friendsgiving, Garden Parties)
+* Despite having a lot of mental capacity and skills, we frequently struggle with learning because we process information differently and suffer from the following issues.
+  * Overthinking - when information is incomplete, we struggle to trust it, it is essential when training neurodivergent people to tell them *why* you must do something, and use words like because to help them solidify the rationale of the information.
+  * Needing to have a depth-first approach to information, we can't just trust the top level information in the hierarchies of knowledge.

 # Odd side effects of being on the spectrum
 * Hyper fixation on certain genetic traits, e.g. fetishes